Score-based Diffusion Models With Self-supervised Learning For Accelerated 3D Multi-contrast Cardiac Magnetic Resonance Imaging: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{yocardial} parameter mapping, including $\text T_{1} $, $\text T_{1\rho}$, $\text T_{2}$, and $\text T_{2}^*$ mapping, is an important technique in cardiovascular MR imaging (CMR).
 It enables the quantification of MR relaxation times, serving as biomarkers for a range of cardiac pathologies\cite{rao2022myocardial}.
+Previous studies have shown that inflammation, fibrosis, and amyloid deposition can lead to increased native $\text T_{1} $ values\cite{haaf2016cardiac}, while conditions like iron deposition or significant fat accumulation can result in decreased $\text T_{1} $ values\cite{meloni2021myocardial}.
+Elevated $\text T_{1\rho}$ has been observed in both acute and chronic myocardial infarction\cite{bustin2023magnetic}, as well as in nonischemic myocardial diseases, including dilated and hypertrophic cardiomyopathy\cite{thompson2021endogenous}.
 In contemporary CMR, there is a growing emphasis on characterizing multiple relaxation times simultaneously through the acquisition of multi-contrast (MC) images.
-Examples include joint myocardial $\text T_{1} $ and $\text T_{2}$ mapping \cite{akccakaya2016joint}, cardiac MR fingerprinting (MRF)\cite{velasco2022MRF}, and CMR multitasking\cite{MTP2018}.
+Examples include joint myocardial $\text T_{1} $ and $\text T_{2}$ mapping \cite{akccakaya2016joint}, cardiac MR fingerprinting (MRF)\cite{velasco2022MRF}, and CMR multitasking\cite{MTP2018}. $\text T_{1}$ and $\text T_{1\rho}$ parameter maps provide complementary information about the myocardium, and combining these two maps may enhance diagnostic sensitivity and increase confidence in diagnosing suspected cardiomyopathy.
 Furthermore, 3D-CMR can provide information of whole-hearts relative to 2D imaging with limited coverage, but it suffers from the long scan time, especially for multi-parameter mapping \cite{cruz20203}.
 Therefore, accelerated 3D multi-contrast imaging of CMR is highly desirable for practical use.
 One major strategy to accelerate 3D-MC-CMR is undersampling the $k$-space data and subsequently reconstructing images from this undersampled data using regularized techniques with hand-crafted priors.
 Various priors have been employed in 3D-MC-CMR reconstruction, such as subspace modeling\cite{zhao2015accelerated}, patch-based\cite{milotta20203d,zhang2015accelerating}, and tensor-based low-rankness \cite{phair2023free}.
 These approaches can achieve high acceleration rates while maintaining high reconstruction quality.
 However, constructing priors is non-trivial, and the iterative nature of these methods leads to time-consuming computations.
 Deep learning (DL) has emerged as a successful tool in MR reconstruction, reducing computational complexity and enhancing reconstruction quality.
 However, most DL-based reconstruction methods rely on supervised learning that requires extensive fully sampled datasets for training.
-Acquiring high-quality, fully sampled $k$-space data is challenging for 3D-MC-CMR since the scan time is extremely lengthy.
-Moreover, respiratory or heart rate instability may occur during the prolonged scan time of 3D-MC-CMR imaging, resulting in a degradation of image quality.
+Acquiring high-quality, fully sampled $k$-space data for 3D-MC-CMR is challenging due to the extreme long scan time.
+Heart rate fluctuations and respiratory variations during the prolonged scan time of the 3D-MC-CMR imaging can lead to misalignment of the cardiac phase and instability in respiratory motion correction.
+Despite the use of cardiac triggering and respiratory navigation, these instabilities may still result in scan failures or compromised image quality.
 Therefore, these supervised learning methods are unsuitable for accelerating 3D-MC-CMR.
-To address this issue, self-supervised learning methods have been adopted.
-One strategy directly reconstructs images from the undersampled $k$-space data by enforcing the data consistency using the physical model in the reconstruction \cite{martin2021physics,liu2021magnetic}.
-Another strategy is training the networks with a sub-sample of the undersampled $k$-space data acquired.
-A notable example is the self-supervised learning via data undersampling (SSDU) method \cite{yaman2020self}.
-SSDU divides the measured data into two distinct subsets: one for use in the data consistency term of the network, and the other to compute the loss function.
-Consequently, network training can be completed using only undersampled data.
-Based on SSDU, the reference \cite{zhou2022dual} trains the network in both $k$-space and image domain and applies it in accelerated non-cartesian MRI reconstruction.